 Student Drug-Testing Procedures

-Written confirmation of all test results shall be forwarded by the testing laboratory to the Principal, School Health Care Professional, Athletic Director and/or Organization Advisor, who shall provide the results (negative or positive) to the Head Coach, the student, and the parent(s) or legal guardian(s) of the student participants tested.
+Written confirmation of all test results shall be forwarded by the testing laboratory to the District Health Services Coordinator, who will forward to the Principal, School Health Care Professional, Athletic Director and/or Organization Advisor, who shall provide the results (negative or positive) to the Head Coach, the student, and the parent(s) or legal guardian(s) of the student participants tested.
 The testing laboratory shall not provide test results verbally.
-All tests are confidential and shall be maintained in the Principal’s (private) office under the strictest security.
+All tests are confidential and shall be maintained in the Nurse’s (private) office under the strictest security.

 In the event that a student participant’s urine specimen produces a positive result (after the GC/MS confirmation), the Principal/School Health Care Professional and/or AD, the Organization Advisor and/or Head Coach shall meet with the student participant and the student’s parent(s) or legal guardian(s) to disclose and discuss the test results.
 At this meeting, the Principal/School Health Care Professional and/or AD, or Head Coach or Organizational Advisor shall advise the student participant and the student’s parent(s) or legal guardian(s) of further procedural rights under this policy.